renovatebot/renovate/lib/modules/platform/codecommit/index.md

 ## recommendations

-- it's always best to keep OPEN prs by renovate user to a maximum of 10, because every PR costs an extra AWS request
+- it's always best to limit OPEN prs by renovate user to a maximum of 10, because every PR costs an extra AWS request